New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 User configuration of this tracker is **required**.
 As this system uses amateur radio, you will need at least a Technician's level license (US).
 Configuration file is located in **config.h**.
 Here are the parameters that need to be changed.

 - `HORUS_ID` - This setting is your Horus ID number.
 Information on how to get one in next section.
+- `CALLSIGN` - Amateur radio callsign.
+This is required to stay legal!
+- `CALLSIGN_WPM` - Speed to send the callsign, in morse code.
+- `CALLSIGN_INTERVAL` - Interval to send the morse code callsign.
+Maximum interval in the US is 10 minutes.
 - `FSK_FREQ` - This is setting for your preferred TX frequency.
-If in US, best to keep the same as the PCB is built around 433.200 MHz.
-Minor modifications in the 70 cm band are fine though.
+The filter is optimized for 70cm radio band.
 - `FSK_BAUD` - FSK baud rate.
-No need to change, as most RX station use the baud rate.
+No need to change, as most RX station use 100 baud.
 - `FSK_SPACING` - FSK spacing in Hz.
-Once again, most station are set to this value.
+Once again, most station are set to this value (270hz).
 - `STATUS_LED` - Comment out to disable verbose status LEDs on PCB.
 - `DEV_MODE` - Comment out for flight mode.
 Disables Serial and enables deep sleep modes for lower power consumption.
+- `PACKET_INTERVAL` - Interval between 4FSK packets.
+The smaller the interval, the lower the battery life is.
+- `OUTPUT_POWER` - 0-127.
+This is the output power of the radio module.
+- `FLAG_BAD_PACKET` - If the latest GPS values are bad, send out all zeroes (for time, position, speed, and altitude).

 **Everything below the above values in the configuration file can go unchanged.** These are pin numbers, and unless you are making your own PCB, leave them be.